CSharpM7/reslotter/README.md

 - Not all fighter's `New Max Slots` option has been tested

 ## Missing Hashes
-If a fighter is reslotted to c0(n mod 8) where n is the desired slot (in this case, Pyra being slotted to 10 ), these animations will be missing.
-You'll have to edit the `hashes_all.txt` file and add them heere
+If a fighter is reslotted to (n mod 8) where n is the desired slot (in this case, Pyra being slotted to 10 ), these files will be missing.
+You'll have to edit the `hashes_all.txt` file and add them here, or grab the latest Hashes.txt
 - `fighter/eflame/motion/body/c02/c04attackhi4.nuanmb` (Pyra Upsmash)